 Cultural Nuance: "While everyone wishes for it, in their hearts, they don't believe in eternity."

-🗣 Japanese Insight: This line pierces the fundamental contradiction of modern humanity: the longing for "eternity" (Eien) versus the cynical realization that it is a mere illusion.
+🗣 Japanese Insight: This line strikes at a deep contradiction of the modern human condition: the longing for "eternity" (Eien) versus the cynical realization that it is a mere illusion.
 The grammatical structure "While... wishing" (nozominagara) highlights the agony of being caught between ideal and reality.
+Just as the cherry blossoms must fall after blooming, everything with a form will eventually break.
+This perfectly captured the atmosphere of 90s Japan—an era of uncertainty following the bubble's burst and the looming end-of-the-world prophecies.
+Yet, the song moves on to the next line: "And yet, surely dreaming of tomorrow," depicting the pathetic yet lovable nature of humans who cannot stop hoping despite their despair.

 🎤 Emotional Summary